 Understanding Home Care

 Home care is the fastest growing segment of the healthcare industry.
 Some of the factors driving this expansion are a growing elderly population, preference of individuals to receive services in the comfort of their own home, and the need to control health care costs.
-At Nursing Services, Inc., located in East Hartford, CT., we offer high-quality medical and non-medical home care services in the Greater Hartford area and surrounding towns.
+At Nursing Services, Inc., located in East Hartford, CT., we offer high-quality medical services in the Greater Hartford area and surrounding towns.
 Our caregivers and home health aides are highly qualified and comprehensive background-checked and we are accredited by The Joint Commission.

 The Highest Standard in Home Care in the Greater Hartford Area